European Health Insurance Card

 • Fax: +47 33 34 73 73

-From 1 January 2024, a new social security agreement between the United Kingdom and Norway applies.
-If you travel to the United Kingdom as a tourist, you can again use the European Health Insurance Card there.
+The United Kingdom and Norway have a social security agreement.
+If you travel to the United Kingdom as a tourist, you can, because of this agreement, use the European Health Insurance Card there.

 Please note that British citizens who have a European Health Insurance Card from Norway cannot use this in Switzerland.